 CS: You compensate and prioritise.
 You have to make quick decisions on what is more important.
 This can sometimes annoy friends and family.

 FS: How long does it take to design an object from beginning to end?

 CS: Till its done or when your deadline day arrives.

 FS: What is the most frequently asked question to you, as a designer?

 FS: What was your most important job experience?

 CS: I think every job has experiences you can take from it.
 I feel that I learn a little more about myself every time I finished a job, especially when its a big one and your name is on the line.

 FS: Who are some of your clients?

-CS: GQ South Africa and NBA as permanent clients, but I have done work for: Mercedes Benz, Qatar Airways, Gordon's Dry Gin and Adobe.
+CS: GQ South Africa and NBA as permanent clients, but I have done work for: Mercedes Benz, Qatar Airways, Gordon's Dry Gin, Adobe and Huffington Post.

 FS: What type of design work do you enjoy the most and why?